hbrs-cse/Modellbildung-und-Simulation/_build/00_einleitung/exercises_02_fluessigkeit.md

 %   - depth:       The depth of the regulear 2D grid
 %   - width:       The width of the regular 2D grid
 %
-%   - params.probability:        The diffusion probability into
+%   - params.probability:        The seeping probability into
 %                                lower cells
 %   - params.absorbing_material: Ratio of absorbing material in
 %                                the ground values between 0 and 1